kfkchau/Legitimacy-Under-Acceleration/lkn - issue 004.md

 - Privacy policies no one can connect to actual workflow decisions,
 - leading to over-blocking in some places and over-sharing in others.

 When Rule Makers → Rule Users is weak, you get **governance by folklore**.
+Rules become something people work around, not with.

 ---